AhmedNMahran/Incident-Management-App/README.md

 4.  **Run the App:**
     *   Connect an Android device or start an emulator.
     *   Click the "Run" button (green play icon) in Android Studio to run the app.

+5. **Google Maps API Key**
+    * This project has the feature of tracking incidents on a map using Google Maps.
+    * To use Google Maps you need to have a Google Maps API key.
+    * Create a Google Cloud project.
+    * Enable the Maps SDK for Android API.
+    * Create an API key and add restrictions (Android apps)
+    * In the root of your project, create a file named `secrets.properties` and add the line `MAPS_API_KEY="YOUR_API_KEY"` (Replace `YOUR_API_KEY` by the real key).
+    * The project is designed to read the api key from the `secrets.properties` file.

 ## 🤝 Contributing